psycopg/psycopg2/doc/index.rst

 make a conspicuous number of concurrent INSERTs or UPDATEs.
 The psycopg distribution includes ZPsycopgDA, a Zope_ Database Adapter.

-Psycopg 2 is an almost complete rewrite of the psycopg 1.1.x branch.
+Psycopg 2 is an almost complete rewrite of the Psycopg 1.1.x branch.
 Psycopg 2 features complete libpq_ v3 protocol, `COPY TO/COPY FROM`__ and full object adaptation for all basic Python 2.3 types: strings (including unicode), ints, longs, floats, buffers (binary objects), booleans, `mx.DateTime`_ and builtin